 HI-den, like the 18th century composer, Papa Haydn.

 1. Can you read something I’ve written?

-2. I have an idea for a book I’d like to share with you (or an idea for a book you think I should write, perhaps in my existing series).
+2. I have an idea for a book I’d like to share with you (or an idea for a book you think I should write).

 3. I need to get your personal information for a paper for school.